 December 2018: The Ninth Circuit Court of Appeals reversed the district court’s decision to grant summary judgment and remanded the case for further proceedings.
 Click here to read the decision.
 (Case No. 17-5261, 9th Cir.)

-February 2017: A federal judge granted the companies’ motion for summary judgment finding that plaintiff did not establish that she relied on the alleged misrepresentations and that she did not demonstrate that defendants misled customers.
+February 2017: The district court granted the companies’ motion for summary judgment finding that plaintiff did not establish that she relied on the alleged misrepresentations and that she did not demonstrate that defendants misled customers.
 To read the court order and learn more about the reasons for the decision, click here.
 Later in February, the named plaintiff filed a Notice of Appeal regarding the order granting summary judgment.

 For more information about other class-action lawsuits regarding products advertised as providing brain health benefits and TINA.org’s coverage of the issue, click here.

 For more information about supplements and TINA.org’s coverage of them, click here.